SandeepKrSuman/weatherpedia/README.md

 <br>

 ## Environment
-This app is build using React
+This app is built on React

 <br>